prashantzzz/Guvi-Swiggy-Assign/README.md

 Fusion Lounge

 There are other restaurants and menu also, their data is fetched from json file.
-Login details is fetched from mockapi
+Login details are fetched from mockapi
-Cart service s implemented completely to form the bill

 Find the updated readme in the github link